Attention deficit hyperactivity disorder: Management

-The management of ADHD typically involves counseling or medications, either alone or in combination.
+The management of ADHD typically involves counselling or medications, either alone or in combination.
 While there are various options of treatment to improve ADHD symptoms, medication therapies substantially improve long-term outcomes, and while eliminating some elevated risks such as obesity, they do come with some risks of adverse events.
 Medications used include stimulants, atomoxetine, alpha-2 adrenergic receptor agonists, and sometimes antidepressants.
 In those who have trouble focusing on long-term rewards, a large amount of positive reinforcement improves task performance.
 Medications are the most effective treatment, and any side effects are typically mild and easy to resolve although any improvements will be reverted if medication is ceased.
 ADHD stimulants also improve persistence and task performance in children with ADHD.
 To quote one systematic review, "recent evidence from observational and registry studies indicates that pharmacological treatment of ADHD is associated with increased achievement and decreased absenteeism at school, a reduced risk of trauma-related emergency hospital visits, reduced risks of suicide and attempted suicide, and decreased rates of substance abuse and criminality".
-Data also suggest that combining medication with cognitive behavioral therapy (CBT) can have positive effects: although CBT is substantially less effective, it can help address problems that reside after medication has been optimised.
+Data also suggest that combining medication with cognitive behavioural therapy (CBT) can have positive effects: although CBT is substantially less effective, it can help address problems that reside after medication has been optimised.

 The nature and range of desirable endpoints of ADHD treatment vary among diagnostic standards for ADHD.
 In most studies, the efficacy of treatment is determined by reductions in symptoms.
 However, some studies have included subjective ratings from teachers and parents as part of their assessment of treatment efficacies.

 Behavioural therapies

-There is good evidence for the use of behavioural therapies in ADHD.
+There is strong evidence for the use of behavioural therapies in ADHD.
 They are the recommended first-line treatment in those who have mild symptoms or who are preschool-aged.
-Psychological therapies used include: psychoeducational input, behavior therapy, cognitive behavioral therapy, interpersonal psychotherapy, family therapy, school-based interventions, social skills training, behavioural peer intervention, organisation training, and parent management training.
-Neurofeedback has greater treatment effects than non-active controls for up to 6 months and possibly a year following treatment, and may have treatment effects comparable to active controls (controls proven to have a clinical effect) over that time period.
-Despite efficacy in research, there is insufficient regulation of neurofeedback practice, leading to ineffective applications and false claims regarding innovations.
+Psychological therapies used include: psychoeducational input, behaviour therapy, cognitive behavioural therapy, interpersonal psychotherapy, family therapy, school-based interventions, social skills training, behavioural peer intervention, organisation training, and parent management training.
 Parent training may improve a number of behavioural problems including oppositional and non-compliant behaviours.
+Recent research suggests that mindfulness-based interventions can lead to significant improvements in self-reported and observer-rated ADHD symptoms, as well as functional outcomes in both adults and children.

+Neurofeedback for ADHD is controversial, and the literature is mixed.
+It appears to not be clinically significant.

 There is little high-quality research on the effectiveness of family therapy for ADHD—but the existing evidence shows that it is similar to community care, and better than placebo.
 ADHD-specific support groups can provide information and may help families cope with ADHD.

 Social skills training, behavioural modification, and medication may have some limited beneficial effects in peer relationships.
 Stable, high-quality friendships with non-deviant peers protect against later psychological problems.